 Solution 7: Update your iPhone

-Essential security software update and subordinate small update.
+Essential security software update and subordinate minor update.

 Try checking for software updates on your iPhone.
-Head to Settings > General > Software Update > Download and Install for this.
+To do this, head to Settings > General > Software Update > Download and Install.

 Solution 8: Check pending carrier update

 Unlike the Software update, you must try checking the availability of carrier updates on your iPhone.
-For this, go to Settings > General > About > follow on-screen instructions to install the latest carrier update.
+To do this, go to Settings > General > About > follow the on-screen instructions to install the latest carrier update.

 Solution 9: Manually Select Network

-Low reception can be one of the reasons for eSIM not working on iPhones.
+Low reception can be one reason eSIMs don’t work on iPhones.
 In this situation, tweaking the network can efficiently resolve the problem.
-For that, follow the steps below.
+To do that, follow the steps below.

-Now your eSIM will search and display the network available in your region.
+Now, your eSIM will search for and display the network available in your region.
 From the list on your screen, tap the desired carrier.
-After this, eSIM will automatically register to the select network on your iPhone.
+After this, your eSIM will automatically register to the selected network on your iPhone.
 That’s It!

 Solution 10: Disable Low Data Mode